TurBoss/blt/doc/tree.rst

     Load the JSON information into the tree starting at *nodeName*.
 The default is the root node of the tree.

-  JSON objects are converted into tree nodes.
+  JSON objects are converted into tree nodes tagged as "json_object".
 Its members are subnodes.
-  JSON arrays are also converted into tree nodes.
+JSON arrays are also converted into tree nodes tagged as "json_array".
 Its members are subnodes whose labels are in the form "_indexN".
-JSON values are also converted into tree nodes.
+Simple JSON values (strings, numbers, booleans) are converted into tree nodes.
 The key is the both the node label and a variable name.
 The value is stored in the variable.

 *treeName* **export json** ?\ *switches* ... ?
   Exports the tree as JSON data.
 If no **-file** or **-data** switch